rkilchmn/frontac24/README.md

 ## 0005081: Editing a customer payment which is not allocated to an invoice and using the allocation table changes the payment amount
 BF automatically fills in allocation amounts.
+## Order customer allocation invoices by due date rather than transaction number
+FA orders the list of invoices to be allocated to a customer payment by transaction number.
+Transaction number is meaningless to the user because it is just a database file index and invoice dates could have changed or been voided and readded causing the list of invoices to be out of date order.

+BF orders the invoices by due date, because usually an incoming payment is allocated to the earliest invoices.
+This makes it consistent with supplier application invoices, which are already ordered by due date in FA.